 How in the world do pageant queens keep their $2,500 white pageant gowns clean?
 The genuine answer is that they keep them in garment bags until it’s absolutely necessary to expose them to potential human error.
 If, however, makeup gets on an article of clothing, beauty queens and backstage hands oftentimes use hand sanitizer to remove the stain.
 Just apply the hand sanitizer to the stuck-on stain, wait about 10 minutes, and hand wash.
 Your dress, top, or swimsuit will be stain free!

-Former pageant girls, did I leave any worthy beauty hacks off this list?
+Former pageant girls, did I leave any worthy beauty queen secrets or hacks off this list?
 Please leave me any feedback in the comments!
 Also, for more about my personal pageant journey, you can read about my experiences in both the Miss America Organization and the Miss Universe Organization on Diary of a Debutante!

 This is a sponsored post with EVERPRObeauty.
 Thank you so much for supporting the brands who make Diary of a Debutante possible!
 As always, the opinions in this post are mine alone.